 With regards to applications, we process the information in the following ways:

-To find appropriate candidates to fill our openings.
+To find appropriate customers or candidates to fill our openings.

 How we store your personal data